What is a title?

 A title search can reveal problems such as defects and liens, as well as unpaid taxes, unsatisfied mortgages, judgments against the seller and restrictions limiting the use of the land.
 Approximately one-third of all title searches reveal some title defect that must be cleared.
 The most common type is an unreleased lien.
 The most problematic title issues are outstanding interests of a person on title or forgery.

 What type of payment is required for closing?

-All money needed for a real estate transaction must be brought either to settlement or sent to the title company before closing.
-The money must be “good funds” which means it has to be either in the form of a Cashier’s check or wire transfer.
-Most title companies will take a personal check if the amount needed is less than $1,000.
-Generally for funds over $50,000, a wire is required.
-Ask the title company for their wire instructions prior to settlement.
-If you plan to move money from investment accounts to bring to settlement, check with your investment company at least a week prior to the close date since it may take several days for the funds to be available.
+All money needed for a real estate transaction must either be brought to the closing or sent to the title company prior to the closing.
+The money must be “good funds” which means it has to be either in the form of a Cashier’s Check or wire transfer.
+Generally, for funds over $25,000.00 a wire is required.
+Ask the title company for their wire instructions prior to closing.
+If you plan to move money from investment accounts to bring to closing, check with your investment company at least a week prior to the closing date since it may take several days for the funds to be available.

 Isn’t purchasing both the owner’s and lender’s policies duplicate coverage?

 No, it is not duplicate coverage.
 Your lender will require you to purchase a lender’s policy to protect their investment in your property.
 The lender’s policy is usually based on the amount of your loan, exists only over the life of the loan and protects only the lender if a problem arises with the title.
 A lender’s policy does not protect the owner, which is why the owner should purchase an owner’s policy.